Gooovinda/OIBSIP/OIBSIP/LEVEL 02/PROJECT 03/README.md

 In this project, I focused on detecting fraudulent transactions using a real-world credit card dataset.
 The main goal was to apply machine learning models to identify anomalies that signify fraud in financial systems.

 ## 🧠 Tools & Libraries Used:
-Python
+Python,
 Pandas,
-NumPy
+NumPy,
 Matplotlib,
-Seaborn
+Seaborn,
-Scikit-learn (Logistic Regression, Decision Tree) Jupyter Notebook
+Scikit-learn (Logistic Regression, Decision Tree), Jupyter Notebook.

 ## 🧹 Steps Performed:
 Data Loading & Inspection: Loaded the dataset and verified the shape, missing values, and column details.